Gauravzz12/Product-Management-System/README.md

-Certainly!
-Below is a template for a GitHub README file for a Product Management System:

----

 # Product Management System

 Welcome to the Product Management System, a web application designed to streamline product management.
 This system caters to two main user roles: Admin and User.